California's Landmark Electric Truck Rule Targets 'Diesel Death Zone'

 The new rule aims to improve air quality and help the state achieve its aggressive climate goals.
 At least seven other states and the District of Columbia may follow suit.

 Some industry groups opposed the move, but a growing number of automakers have announced plans to make electric vans or trucks.
-And in a sign of advancing battery power technology, this emerging market even includes electric big rigs — the heavy duty trucks that transport freight across the country.
+And in a sign of advancing battery power technology, this emerging market even includes electric big rigs — the heavy-duty trucks that transport freight across the country.

-At the Daimler Trucks North America headquarters in Portland, Jason Gray has helped build the company's first 38 medium and heavy duty electric trucks.
-The Freightliner eCascadia is a class 8 electric trailer, as big as they come, and yet it hardly makes a sound when Gray starts it up to demonstrate.
+At the Daimler Trucks North America headquarters in Portland, Ore., Jason Gray has helped build the company's first 38 medium and heavy-duty electric trucks.
+The Freightliner eCascadia is a Class 8 electric trailer, as big as they come, and yet it hardly makes a sound when Gray starts it up to demonstrate.

 "What you're going to hear now is noises that all other trucks make, but you never get to hear, because the engine's running," he says.
 The noises include the brake valves and a whoosh sound from the air compressor.

-About a dozen customers are test driving these trucks across the country, including the logistics company NFI Industries.
+About a dozen customers are test-driving these trucks across the country, including the logistics company NFI Industries.

-"The drivers love 'em," says Bill Bleim, who oversees truck fleets for NFI.
+"The drivers love 'em," says Bill Bliem, who oversees truck fleets for NFI.
 "They have nothing but great things to say about them, how quiet they are, how, you know, they don't come home smelling like diesel."

-But there are plenty of problems for Bleim to work out before he can start switching his fleets from diesel to electric.
-He doesn't know yet how much the first electric semis are going to cost once they're on the market, and there aren't many places to charge them right now.
+But there are plenty of problems for Bliem to work out before he can start switching his fleets from diesel to electric.
+He doesn't know yet how much the first electric semis are going to cost once they're on the market, and there aren't many places to charge them now.

 Then there's the mileage.
 Daimler's eCascadia can go about 250 miles before it needs to be recharged.

-"We average about 300-350 mile round trip, and we think that electric is going to get there," Bleim said.
+"We average about 300- to 350-mile round trip, and we think that electric is going to get there," Bliem says.
 "It's not there yet."

 So for now, Bliem's company is testing Daimler's trucks on shorter routes in Southern California's Inland Empire, where it ships products between warehouses and the ports of Los Angeles and Long Beach.

-Bliem hopes to save money on gas and maintenance down the line, but that's not happening yet.
+Bliem says he hopes to save money on gas and maintenance down the line, but that's not happening yet.

 "Right now, there is no financial advantage," he says.
 "Being a sustainable company is our biggest push for these.
 We're hoping the financial benefit comes on the back side."